boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ## cat

-Simply prints on the screen (standard output) the contents of files.
+Prints on the screen (or to the standard output) the contents of files.
 Simple like that.

 ```